charlie-coleman/img-to-xlsx/README.md

-# img-to-xlsx
+# Image to Xlsx
 Converts an image file to an Excel file.
+Colors the Excel files cells to match the pixels of the image.